 Top Tier colleges generally are considered as good and in some cases better than Ivy League colleges.
 These include MIT, Stanford, Berkeley, Virginia, Michigan, Tufts, Georgia Tech, North Carolina, and a host of others.

-Most these people don’t know what Top Tier means.
+Most of these people don’t know what Top Tier means.

 What’s their experience with Division I Scholarships?
 I would venture to say that they wouldn’t even know what Division I means.